top of page

 Any good behaviourist will require a referral from your vet before they can take on a case.
 It is an industry standard.
 Your behaviourist will need to work in close collaboration with your vet even after your consultation to make sure that your dog is receiving the best overall help.
 There is a strong relationship between health and behaviour which needs to be assessed in every case.
 For further information, see here for a recent study on pain and its relation to behavioural problems in both dogs and cats - https://www.mdpi.com/2076-2615/10/2/318/htm

 A veterinary behaviourist is different from a clinical behaviourist as they are a vet who has specialised in behaviour.
 Usually, this means they have a vet degree and then a further qualification in clinical animal behaviour (MSc, PhD) or certification through a previously mentioned governing body.
-As a vet, they will have medical knowledge, the ability to prescribe behavioural medications, but also have the advantage that they have a deeper understanding of behaviour modification techniques.
+As a vet, they will have medical knowledge, and the ability to prescribe behavioural medications, but also have the advantage that they have a deeper understanding of behaviour modification techniques.

 A clinical behaviourist may refer to a vet behaviourist when they believe that a medical issue is compounding making any progress with a particular case.